lh3/OpenHGL/index.md

 agc getctg human579.agc HG02129#1#CM085853.1:0-99
 ```
 **Importantly**, with AGC, the coordinate of the first base is 0. *start*-*end*
 is a closed interval.
-This is different from common tools like samtools faidx
+This is different from common tools like `samtools faidx`
-which use closed intervals but put the first base at coodinate 1.
+which uses closed intervals but puts the first base at coodinate 1.

 ### <a name="map"></a>Finding sequence matches